 The Configure role is assigned to the user who is responsible for setting up the Render project.
 Before a Render project can begin, a Project Coordinator will identify the Project Technician, who will initially serve as the Configure role.
 A Render project is "launched' on the Configure machine, during training and/or set up.

-Users assigned Breath Pause Back Translate will listen to the target language translation(s) audio and record a back translation in a language the consultant understands.
-The target language translation(s) audio will be automatically split up into smaller pieces where the translator paused to take a breath.
+Users assigned Breath Pause Back Translate will listen to the receptor language translation(s) audio and record a back translation in a language the consultant understands.
+The receptor language translation(s) audio will be automatically split up into smaller pieces where the translator paused to take a breath.

 A user with Community Check will guide the community through the process of retelling the translation and/or responding to previously recorded questions about the translation.
 They will work with a community on an entire set in Render at a time.
 In the Retell portion of the community check, the user will guide the community through retelling each passage in a set.
 In Question and Response, the user will guide the community in answering questions that were placed in passages throughout the set (by Community Check Setup).